jan2nov/integration-prototype/standalone/ingest_test/README.md

-# Transffering data through UDP and mount docker volume in docker swarm
+# Transferring data using UDP in Docker Swarm and uses docker volume

-This is a quick test/ demo of very simple docker image thats writes a file and transfer a file through UDP in Docker Swarm.
+This is a quick test/ demo of very simple docker image that writes a file and transfer a file through UDP in Docker Swarm.
 It uses docker volume mount.
 It is started using 'docker stack deploy'.

-The script is very trivial, it creates a file first and then transfers a file using the UDP.
+The script is very trivial, it creates a file first (just for test purpose) and then transfers a file using the UDP.
+Currently only uses one node (local machine).
+Next plan is to expand into 2 nodes (2 VMS) and test it.

 Files are written to the `./output` directory with the name `testing_data` and 'transfer_data.txt'.
 A cleanup script (`cleanup.sh`) is provided to remove hanging images and clean out output files.

+The output file could be found in var/lib/docker/volumes/<volume_name>/_data

 ## 1. Set up virtualenv